 "I have all of my chores done," the boy told his dad.

 The boy's father gave him a dollar and the boy headed into town filled with excitement about seeing wild animals, trapeze artists, and all of the things that come with a circus.
 Since he arrived in town so early, he was on the front row when the circus parade started down the main street of town.
 The boy was thrilled when the animals and other circus acts paraded by.

 At the end of the parade came the clowns and following the clowns was the ringmaster.
 When the ringmaster passed by where he was standing, the boy ran out into the street, took his folded dollar bill from his pocket, and handed it to the ringmaster.

 "Thanks," mister, said the boy, "that was a great circus."
 Then he turned around and walked home.
 He never knew what he had missed.
 He thought he had been to the circus, but he had only been to the parade.

-Dear Jesus, it is your birthday.
+Dear Jesus, it’s your birthday.
 We pray that we won't get so caught up in the celebration that we miss the real meaning of Christmas.
-Amen.
+In Jesus’ name, amen.

 (Have your helper bring out the cupcake with the lit candle.
 Then lead children in singing “Happy Birthday” to Jesus and blow out the candle.)